-Andréa helped launch AJ+, Al Jazeera’s youth-focused digital channel, as the Executive Producer of the short documentary strand.
-She also led the development of the channel’s mobile coverage of live events.
+Andréa helped launch AJ+, Al Jazeera’s youth-focused digital channel, as the executive producer of the short documentary strand.
+She also led the development of the channel’s mobile coverage of news events.

-She has worked as an Executive Producer of documentary series and Showrunner for VICE Canada's new channel VICELAND, leaving to return to journalism and filmmaking.
+For VICE Canada, she worked as an executive producer of documentary series and showrunner for the launch of VICELAND, leaving to return to journalism and filmmaking.
 She remains a regular contributor to Fault Lines.